Corporate social responsibility and sustainability report

-Self Storage Group’s goal is to be the preferred self-storage provider in Scandinavia and generate profitability and return to its shareholders.
+The Group’s vision is to enable people to take care of their belongings and organise their lives by being the leading Scandinavian self-storage provider with safe, smart and accessible solutions.
 The Group focuses on lean operations and automations.
 At the same time SSG aspire to offer industry leading customer service.
 The Group aims to develop a business model that is sustainable with low carbon footprint, and believes that it is important that the Group engage in how it can make a difference for costumers as well as for its employees.
 The Board of Directors emphasises the importance of sustainability as an integral part of the company’s operations and development.

-The Corporate Social Responsibility and Sustainability Report has been developed in accordance with the Global Reporting Initiative Standards (GRI), GRI Core option.
+The Corporate Social Responsibility and Sustainability Report has been developed in accordance with the Global Reporting Initiative Standards (GRI).
 The GRI Standards, applicable to all industries, include both relevant disclosures for a range of economic, environmental, and social topics as well as reporting principles related to the reporting process.

 Contribution to the UN Sustainable Development Goals

 The Group has prioritised three of the seventeen Sustainable Development Goals set out in the UN’s 2030 Agenda for Sustainable Development.
 SSG sees the following goals as particularly significant to its business and the solutions the Group can contribute to: